 Just look at the absolute state of this Austrian entry from 2005.
 The country that brought us Joseph Haydn, Wolfgang Amadeus Mozart, Ludwig van Beethoven, Franz Schubert and Falco decided to enter a six-piece folk group in tracksuits doing a Latin song about "a girl from Cuba" infused with yodelling.

 The chorus "exhorts everyone to dance like the girl would", but the only dancing the sole woman in the group actually does is this bit where she rubs her backside up against a trombonist.
-Then after they failed to qualify with this aural abscess, their broadcaster pulled out of 2006 and had the brass neck to argue that "talent ... is no longer the determining factor in contest success".
+Then after they failed to qualify with this aural abscess, their broadcaster pulled out in 2006 and had the brass neck to argue that "talent ... is no longer the determining factor in contest success".

 Eurovision 2014 was like we'd fucking time travelled.
 We were in a weird and wonderful world where everything was different.
 I was in a disused ship yard thinking maybe outside the Polar icecaps had melted.
 Maybe there's fucking robots knocking about, and Davina McCall's the new pope.
 Maybe you can download rice.

-Truth is, very few people foresaw Conchita's "Rise Like a Phoenix" doing as well as it did in 2014 - not me, not the bookies, not even Dr Eurovision - and it wasn't even until mid way through Conchita's performance at the Thursday night semi that she rose (you know, like a Phoenix) from being a press-bait novelty act to a sure fire favourite.
+The truth is that very few people foresaw Conchita Wurst’s "Rise Like a Phoenix" doing as well as it did in 2014 - not me, not the bookies, not even Dr Eurovision - and it wasn't even until mid way through Conchita's performance at the Thursday night semi that she rose (you know, like a Phoenix) from being a press-bait novelty act to a sure fire favourite.

 It's all a far cry from the Trackshittaz.
+You heard me.